jozefg/drafts/conats-for-cheap.md

     Φ = 1 + Φ

 This particular equation a is actually how we would go about defining the natural numbers.
-If I write it in a more Haskellish piece of notation we'd have
+If I write it in a more Haskellish notation we'd have

     data Φ = Zero | Succ Φ

-Next we transform this into a function.
-This step is a deliberate move so we can start applying the myriad of tools we know of to handle functions to handling this equation.
+Next, we transform this into a function.
+This step is a deliberate move so we can start applying the myriad tools we know of for handling this equation.

     Φ(X) = 1 + X

-We now what to find some `X` so that `Φ(X) = X`.
-If we can do this than I claim that `X` is a solution to the equation given above since
+We now want to find some `X` so that `Φ(X) = X`.
+If we can do this, then I claim that `X` is a solution to the equation given above since

     X = Φ(X)
     X = 1 + X

-Precisely mirrors the equation we had above.
+precisely mirrors the equation we had above.
 Such an `X` is called a "fixed point" of the function `Φ`.
-However there's a catch, there may well be more than one fixed point of a function!
+However, there's a catch: there may well be more than one fixed point of a function!
 Which one do we choose?
 The key is that we want the coinductively defined version.
-Coinduction means that we should always be able to examine a term in our set and its outermost form should have the type `1 + ???`.
+Coinduction means that we should always be able to examine a term in our type and its outermost form should be `1 + ???`.
 Okay, let's optimistically start by saying that `X` is `⊤` (the collection of all terms).

 Ah okay, this isn't right.
 This works only so long as we don't make any observations about a term we claim is in this type.
 The minute we pattern match, we might have found we claimed a function was in our type!
-Since I have not yet managed to pay my rent by saying "OK, here's the check.. but don't try to *cash* it" perhaps we should try something else.
-Instead of ⊤, how about
+I have not yet managed to pay my rent by saying "OK, here's the check... but don't try to *use* it and it's rent".
+So perhaps we should try something else.
+Okay, so let's not say `⊤`, let's say

     X = ⊤ ⋂ Φ(⊤)

-Now since if `t ∈ X`, we know that `t ∈ 1 + ???`.
+Now, if `t ∈ X`, we know that `t ∈ 1 + ???`.
 This means that if we run `e ∈ X`, we'll get the correct outermost form.
-However, this code is still potentially broken
+However, this code is still potentially broken:

 ``` haskell
     case e of